HolyBlackCat/cpp-tutorials/articles/recommended_compiler_flags.md

 "Implicit conversion" means "without a cast".
 Adding a cast (`int z = int(x / y);`) disables the warning, because this is now an "explicit conversion", and it expresses that the programmer intended this to happen.

 </details>

+I also recommend adding **`-Wno-implicit-int-float-conversion`** to silence this warning for some of the "tame" conversions (namely integer to floating-point).
+This extra flag is only supported by Clang.

 <details><summary><b><code>-Wimplicit-fallthrough</code></b> — detect forgotten <code>break</code> in <code>switch</code>es</h3></summary>